schoolofdevops/learn-jenkins/manuscript/040_creating_first_job.md

 ![ Naming Jenkins Job ](images/chap4/job_name.jpg)

 Next screen opens the job configuration page.
 On the job configuration page,
-  1. Add job description .e.g "Our first Jenkins Job"
+  1. Add job description. e.g., "Our first Jenkins Job"
   1. Skip Source Code Management and Build Triggers, and scroll down to **Build** configurations.
   1. From "Add Build Step" select **Execute Shell** and provide commands to execute.
 Since this  is a  mock job, you could provide following sample code,